"Sometimes problems don't require a solution to solve them; instead they require maturity to outgrow them."

 2. Fear of conflict—seeking artificial harmony over constructive passionate debate.

 3. Lack of commitment—feigning buy-in for group decisions creates ambiguity throughout the organization.

 4. Avoidance of accountability—ducking the responsibility to call peers and superiors on counterproductive behavior that sets low standards.

 5. Inattention to results—focusing on personal success, status, and ego before team success.

 -What, if any, of these dysfunctions existed in your enterprise before the lockdown?
 How were they being addressed?

--Are there any abnormal functionings within your leadership teams currently?
+-Is there any abnormal functioning within your leadership teams currently?
 What are they?